How to Play the Cajon: Everything You Need to Know

 Snare Wires

-The addition of snare wires to the cajon has provided a different sound playing surface to the box, and further enhancements allow for changeable or tunable wires that can be tightened or loosened to adjust the vibration or simply offer the ability to turn them on or off at will.
+The addition of snare wires to the cajon has provided a different playing surface for the box, and further enhancements allow for changeable or tunable wires that can be tightened or loosened to adjust the vibration, or turned on or off at will.

 Gon Bops Fiesta Cajon - Walnut

-All of these recent innovations have greatly expanded the versatility of the cajon and offered more and more styles and types of players that can use it.
+All of these recent innovations have greatly expanded the versatility of the cajon and offered more styles and types of players who can use it.

 Acoustic Kit Additions